jdc-cunningham/job-hunt-companion/DEVLOG.md

 This is how those posts on Reddit about applying to thousands of jobs happen except I actually look at the job description before applying

+12:23 PM

+Oh yeah I just realized the interface doesn't have a way to edit stuff...

+I can make one, search icon, then option to edit

+I got a notification a contract role I applied to was put on hold lol damn, better than rejected?

 ---